1. General provisions

 1.1.
-The purpose of these terms and conditions of processing personal data (hereinafter referred to as the terms and conditions) is to describe how AS Redgate Capital and Redgate Advisory Services OÜ process the personal data of their clients and other persons.
+The purpose of these terms and conditions of processing personal data is to describe how AS Redgate Capital and Redgate Advisory Services OÜ process the personal data of their clients and other persons.

 1.2.
 AS Redgate Capital and Redgate Advisory Services OÜ are fully committed to the confidentiality and protection of client data and ensure that client data are processed in accordance with the law.

 1.3.
 The controller of the personal data of the clients of AS Redgate Capital and natural persons related thereto as well as any other persons who have requested financial information from the company is AS Redgate Capital, registry code 11532616, legal address Pärnu mnt 10, 10148 Tallinn, e-mail address firstname.lastname@example.org (hereinafter referred to as Redgate Capital or the Controller).

 1.4.
 The controller of the personal data of the clients of Redgate Advisory Services OÜ and natural persons related thereto is Redgate Advisory Services OÜ, registry code 14043303, legal address Pärnu mnt 10, 10148 Tallinn, e-mail address email@example.com (hereinafter referred to as RGAS or the Controller).

 1.5.
 For the purposes of these terms and conditions, a data subject means a natural person who uses or has expressed their wish to start using the services of the Controller or to obtain information about the services (hereinafter referred to as the Data Subject).

 2.1.
 The basis of processing the personal data of the Data Subjects is as follows: